-Under §163(j)(3), taxpayers with average annual gross receipts of \$25 million or less (adjusted for inflation) for the three tax years immediately preceding the current year are generally not subject to the §163(j) limitation.
-91
+Under Code § 163(j)(3), taxpayers with average annual gross receipts of \$25 million or less for the three tax years immediately preceding the current year are generally not subject to the Code § 163(j) limitation.

-Certain aggregation rules apply for purposes of the gross receipts test under the small business exemption.
-Together with the Final Regulations, the IRS released an FAQ addressing the operation of these aggregation rules.
+Certain aggregation rules apply for purposes of the gross receipts test under the small business exemption.89 Together with the Final Regulations, the IRS released an FAQ addressing the operation of these aggregation rules.90

 Under the 2018 Proposed Regulations, taxpayers that qualified for the small business exemption were not eligible to make an election for a trade or business to be an electing real property trade or business or an electing faming business.
-Commenters requested the elimination of this restriction, noting that it may be simpler for a taxpayer to make the real property or farming business election than to collect the gross re-
+Commenters requested the elimination of this restriction, noting that it may be simpler for a taxpayer to make the real property or farming business election than to collect the gross receipts information necessary to determine whether it is already exempt as a small business.
+The Treasury agreed with this comment and provided in the Final Regulations that a taxpayer may make a "protective election" for a trade or business to be an electing real property business or an electing farming business, even if the gross receipts test may be satisfied for the year of the election.91